BlueCentre/cli-code/README.md

 This approach makes the interaction more natural.

+## Advanced Features

+### Custom Context with `.rules`

+CLI Code now supports a hierarchical approach to initializing context, allowing you to customize what information the assistant has access to at the start of each session:

+1. Create a `.rules` directory in your project
+2. Add Markdown (`.md`) files with project guidelines, structure, and conventions
+3. The assistant will use these files as initial context instead of directory listings

+For detailed instructions and best practices, see [Context Rules Documentation](docs/context_rules.md).

 ## Development

 This project uses Ruff for linting and formatting.
 Configuration is managed in the `.ruff.toml` file.
 Please ensure your contributions adhere to the defined style.